Broadcasting on Sky TV catch up on Amazon Prime

-A weekly programme that will showcase the very best talent from around the world.
-Every Monday at 10 pm
+A weekly programme that showcases the very best talent from around the world, Series 2 coming in January 2019

 A TV Programme for short filmmakers around the world to distribute their work.
 Its a short film festival on Television

 The Short Film Show is a film festival, except that it will be broadcast on television.
 Why TV?
 Because many viewers prefer to enjoy content on a large screen, rather than watch treasured works on a computer screen or tablet.

 It probably will come as no surprise that The Short Film Show is a studio based show all about, well short films.
 There is a vast array of short films, many of which are award-winning and produced from budgets varying from nothing to £100k plus.
 They have often been financed through a whole host of means including crowd-funding and involve the creative talents of cast and crew all driven by one thing… passion, a passion to produce something that can be shared and enjoyed with others not just locally but worldwide.

 We show the best new shorts from around the world, from film-makers of all backgrounds and budgets, and put them together in a digestible, eye-catching show.
 The Short Film Show is fronted by two presenters in the studio, and they will take us on a journey through the world of short films.

 We are working with a number of the largest film festivals to enable film-makers across the UK and the world to distribute their content.